I had been anxiously awaiting the start of Session 1 for Artful Gathering and was so happy when class finally started on June 6.

 Painting the doggie heads was a bit of a challenge as they were really small and I couldn't keep my hand, paint brush and/or pencil from shaking when trying to paint their little eyes.
 So, instead of painting the eyes with a paint brush and/or pencil I used a toothpick.
 Painting faces is not my forte but they came out good enough for this project.

 I didn't realize when I decided to take this class just how involved the project would be and how many different techniques I would learn.
 It was fabulous and Julie was so easy to follow along with.
 For me the fun is in the learning and I learned a lot in this class.
-If you'd like to see a picture of Julie's finished class piece you can find it here.

 I had so much fun with this project that I decided to order a few unfinished mixed media items from Julie's BisBeeBliss Etsy shop so I could experiment some more with mixed media and collage.
 What I'll make and how they'll come out remains to be seem.
 The fun part is experimenting with some of the techniques I learned in Julie's class and seeing where this takes me.